-Operating the switch simultaneously locks or unlocks all the side doors and back door.
+Operating the switch simultaneously locks or unlocks all the doors.

-If you do either of the followings, no side door or back door can be unlocked with the power door lock switch.
+If you do either of the following, no door can be unlocked with the power door lock switch.

-- Lock all the side doors and back door with the key or wireless remote control transmitter when all the side doors and back door are closed. - Open the driver's door or front passenger's door and move the inside lock knobs of both front doors to the lock position, then close the front doors.
+- Lock all the doors with the key or wireless remote control transmitter when all the doors are closed. - Open the driver's door or front passenger's door and move the inside lock knobs of both front doors to the lock position, then close the front doors.